haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

      ...
     <app runs and finishes>

-You should now find more information in the profiling report ``my-app.prof`` to analyze.
+You can now find profiling data of dependencies in the report ``my-app.prof`` to analyze.
 More information on how to configure Cabal options can be found in the :ref:`Cabal options sections <package-configuration-options>`.